thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/trusted-authentication.md

     The token can be managed in any way you see fit.
 Tokens expire in XXX minutes/hours/day.

-5. The trusted authenticator server returns token to the original requestor.
+5. The trusted authenticator server returns a token to the original requestor.
 6. Client completes the user's request providing the token along with the request.

     For example, if the customer was requesting a specific object: